gnosischain/documentation/docs/node/guide/running-with-docker.md

 Create a docker-compose file with your favorite text editor in `/gnosis/docker-compose.yml`.
 Copy and paste the Docker compose file example as in Gnosis mainnet version, but changing network to `chiado`.
-For other details that need to be configured, please refer to [running with cli](running-with-cli.md) and selecgt `chiado` network.
+For other details that need to be configured, please refer to [running with cli](running-with-cli.md) and select `chiado` network.

 </TabItem>
 </Tabs>